EranMani/Unity-Level-Management/Assets/ReadMe.txt

 	- Each button can change its color when pressed
 	- Each button has an onClick unity event assigned, which trigger something when the button is pressed.
 The onClick property allows to set
       up more methods to invoke when the button is clicked.
 We can call these methods from any object in the current scene or project itself.

+* Switching menus
+	- One option is to use the unity events in onClick to create an event of set-active to activate or deactivate menus.
+This option is not fit for scalable projects with great amount of screens